 - You receive items (electronics, jewelry, clothing, etc.) in the mail and are asked to ship them out of the country. >

 - Packages may be addressed to someone else's name (the stolen credit card victim). > >

 - Your "employer" provides you with a shipping label (also paid for with a stolen credit card). > >

-- Your "employer" ask you for personal information, such as Social Security Number and bank account details, so they can "direct deposit" your check. > >
+- Your "employer" asks you for personal information, such as your Social Security Number and bank account details, so they can "direct deposit" your check. > >

 - Generally, you’ll never get paid and have just exposed yourself to fraud. >

 - Most merchants will not ship items out of the country. >